RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 Small molecule solvation
 ######################################

+**WORK IN PROGRESS**

 ASH also features a function to solvate a small molecule automatically.
 This also makes use of the Modeller functionality of OpenMM but is intended to be used for molecules for where forcefield parameters are typically not available: e.g. metal complexes.
 Instead of regular forcefield parameters, nonbonded parameters (charges and Lennard-Jones parameters) are defined for the solute (used for classical and QM/MM simulations) which can be used to perfrom classical MM dynamics or QM/MM dynamics.

 See also :doc:`Explicit-solvation` workflow page.